Table of Contents

 RPCs vs Inputs for Client->Server Actions

-Other networking solution rely heavily on the usage of RPCs.
-However, Netick allows for a much more easier, robust, and safer approach that will make most RPCs obsolete.
+Other networking solutions rely heavily on RPCs for communication between clients and the server.
+However, Netick offers a more robust, secure, and streamlined alternative that often makes most RPCs unnecessary.

 public override void NetworkFixedUpdate()